quotient-im/Quaternion/README.md

   the next paragraph); the default is true.
 - `hyperlink_users` - set this to false (or 0) if you do NOT want to hyperlink matrix user IDs in messages.
 By default it's true.
-- `auto_markdown` - since version 0.0.9.5, and only if built with Qt 5.14
+- `auto_markdown` - since version 0.0.95 beta 3, and only if built with Qt 5.14
   or newer (builds for Windows at GitHub, as well as Flatpaks, use Qt 5.14), setting this to `true` makes Quaternion parse all messages that you send as Markdown, without having to prepend them with `/md` command.
 By default,